mbosselmann/pyropoly/README.md

-# 🔥🎲 Pyropoly: Reigniting Wealth in the Flames of Fortune (WIP) 🎲🔥
+# 🔥 Pyropoly: Wealth in the Flames of Fortune (WIP) 🔥

 Currently in development.